Doctor of Physical Therapy

 Cutting-edge research to prevent and treat injuries

-The FORCE Lab, the Functional Orthopedic Research Center of Excellence at OSU-Cascades, brings together experts in biomechanics and state-of-the-art technologies to identify risk factors, prevent orthopedic injuries and develop better treatment strategies.
+The FORCE Lab, the Functional Orthopedic Research Center of Excellence at OSU-Cascades, combines biomechanics expertise with state-of-the-art technology to study movement, prevent orthopedic injuries and improve treatment strategies.

 Accreditation